iAmNathanJ/nj.codes/content/blog/use-menu-interactions/index.md

 ```

 ## Conclusion
-React is already an increadibly useful library.
-Now, hooks give us the ability to define state, logic and behavior in separate, little functions that can be composed together in a way that is quite magical.
+React is already an incredibly useful library.
+Now, hooks give us the ability to define state, logic and behavior in separate, little functions that can be composed together in a way that is quite magical, and frankly, quite satisfying.
 So far, I like it.

 ---